Diameter of P.A. random graphs with edge-step functions: Technical estimates for the degree

-Then, using Proposition~\ref{p:diammaxdegProp}, we have that for large enough $t$, $D_{\text{max}}(G_t(f)) \ge D_{\text{max}}(G_t(p_0))$ which proves the Lemma. \end{proof} Our objective now is to obtain a polynomial lower bound for the degree of older vertices, which will be important in the proof of the upper bound for the diameter in Theorem~\ref{t:upperbounddiam}.
+which completes the proof since~$\e$ was chosen arbitrarily. \end{proof} Our objective now is to obtain a polynomial lower bound for the degree of older vertices, which will be important in the proof of the upper bound for the diameter in Theorem~\ref{t:upperbounddiam}.
 We begin with an upper bound for the expectation of the multiplicative inverse of the degree.
 Recall the definition of the process~$(Z_t)_{t\geq 1}$, consisting of independent Bernoulli variables that dictate whether a vertex-step or an edge-step is performed at time~$t$. \begin{lemma} Given any edge-step function~$f$, consider the process $\{G_t(f)\}_{t\ge 1}$.
 Denote by~$v_i$ the vertex born at time~$i\in\N$.
 We have

 And consequently